shaziyev/dark-software-factory/README.md

 > **Claude Code 4.6 Opus — Efficient Minimalist**
 > The laid-back senior engineer who finishes the task quickly and clearly has hobbies outside of programming.

+## Takeaways

+Both agents successfully completed the test.
+Interestingly, it took **longer to write the specification than for the agents to produce the code**, which leads to a provocative conclusion: we may already be much closer to the Dark Software Factory than we think.

+Of course, real-world projects with large codebases and complex dependencies are significantly harder to delegate to agents without close supervision.

+However, the capability frontier is moving quickly.
+The effective intelligence of LLM systems appears to be **roughly doubling every ~7 months** (see [METR Time Horizons](https://metr.org/time-horizons/)).

+In this small experiment, the agents autonomously implemented a **complete user story from specification to tested code**, without human supervision - a task that would likely take a human developer at least a day or a few, even in full vibe-coding mode.

 ## 🧠 The New Bottleneck: Human Thinking

 When implementation becomes trivial and the **cost of change approaches zero**